 This feature has several purposes.
 The first one is obviously to support more types of fields.
 We looked at your projects and there is always a case when you have business data coming from an external source, or you want to pin a location on a map, or a customer needs a custom video player, and so on.
 Custom fields are the answer to your custom needs.

 They also improve the content editing experience by displaying the content differently in the administration panel.
-If you are migrating from an existing CMS, we know that most of the time you want to offer a similar user experience.
+If you are migrating from an existing CMS, we know that you often want to offer a similar user experience.
 Something they are used to.
-With the custom fields, you will be able to reproduce a familiar content editing experience with Strapi.
+With the custom fields, you can reproduce a familiar content editing experience with Strapi.

-Finally, under the hood, the custom fields are a powerful way to aggregate APIs together.
-Imagine, you have a products field.
+Finally, under the hood, the custom fields are a powerful way to aggregate APIs.
+Imagine you have a product field.
 The data is coming from a Shopify store.
 You pick a product from Shopify and link it with an entry in Strapi.
 Once you fetch the entry, you will also be able to retrieve the data from Shopify and aggregate the data with a single API call.
 It will significantly speed up the development.

 To make this new initiative a success, we need YOU.
-We just opened new custom field RFCs, a non-technical and a technical one, that describe in detail the scope of the first iteration.
-Any comment and help is welcome.
+We just opened new custom field RFCs, a non-technical and a technical one that describes in detail the scope of the first iteration.
+Any comments and help are welcome.

 We chose a Platform-as-a-Service approach to double down on what makes Strapi unique: its customization capabilities.
 Strapi Cloud will allow you to start your project locally, customize it according to your needs, version it through Git, and deploy it in seconds.